 - Drink plenty of water.

-- Drink water before or after meals.
+- Drink water before and after meals.

 - Take naps.